RedPitaya/RedPitaya/doc/developerGuide/software/clt.rst

 .. note::
     For correct operation of the generate tool, it is mandatory that the correct FPGA image is loaded.
 Please note, the some application can change the FPGA image loaded.
-    To load the FPGA image open a terminal on the RedPitaya and execute the following command:
+    To load the FPGA image open a terminal on the Red Pitaya and execute the following command:

     .. code-block:: shell-session